 A study of the development of music from the late Baroque period through the present.

-For music majors or by permission of Instructor.
-Semester Offered:
+Credits: Credits 3 Prerequisites Prerequisites For music majors or by permission of Instructor.
+Semester Offered: Semester Offered Offered spring semester.
+Core Tags WI

-Core Tags: HFA

-IDS WI

 MUS 350: Vocal Literature